-FY16-17 work included completing construction of the Dingee Pipeline and Aqueducts at Claremont Center in Oakland and El Portal in Castro Valley; and beginning construction of Grand Avenue, MacArthur/Davenport, and International Boulevard in Oakland.
+FY16-17 work included completing construction of the Dingee Pipeline and Aqueducts at Claremont Center in Oakland and El Portal in San Pablo; and beginning construction of Grand Avenue, MacArthur/Davenport, and International Boulevard in Oakland.
 Also, planning and design took place on several projects.

-FY18-19 projects include completing construction of MacArthur/Davenport, Grand Ave, and International Blvd; design of Berryman South Reservoir Pipeline Improvements in Oakland, D Street in Hayward, and East 15th Street in Oakland; Golf Links Road and Webster Street planning in Oakland; beginning construction of Alameda Crossing #1, and Estudillo Avenue in Hayward; and beginning design of Summit Pressure Zone (PZ) Transmission.
+FY18-19 projects include completing construction of MacArthur/Davenport, Grand Ave, and International Blvd; design of Berryman South Reservoir Pipeline Improvements, D Street, and East 15th Street in Oakland; Golf Links Road and Webster Street planning in Oakland; beginning construction of Alameda Crossing #1, and Estudillo Avenue in San Leandro; and beginning design of Summit Pressure Zone (PZ) Transmission.
 The Large Diameter Pipeline Master Plan (LDPMP) will also be updated.